Privacy Ratings

 Evaluation Concerns

-The privacy evaluation process breaks down a product's overall score into several concern categories based on a subset of evaluation questions that can be used to quickly identify particular strengths and weaknesses and compare similar products.
-Each evaluation concern category has its own concern scores with easy to understand ratings to help provide a focused understanding about the different privacy‐, security‐, safety‐, and compliance‐related issues that compose a particular concern for an application or service.
+The Basic or Full privacy evaluation process breaks down a product's overall score into several concern categories based on a subset of various evaluation questions that can be used to compare similar products and quickly identify particular strengths and weaknesses.
+Each evaluation concern category has its own concern scores with easy to understand icons to help provide a focused understanding about the different privacy‐, security‐, safety‐, and compliance‐related issues that compose a particular concern for an application or service.

 The concerns ultimately provide parents and teachers with more relevant information to make a more informed decision about whether to use a particular application or service based on the concerns that matter most to their kids and students.
 Each privacy concern category below is organized by the most important and easy-to-understand privacy practices in order to quickly evaluate how an application or service compares to similar products.